rkiang/Kiang_Ryan_Run_With_It_CaseStudy/README.md

 - As a moderator user, I want edit options on the community page, so I may maintain the page.

 ## Stretch Goals
-- [Stretch Goal] As a user, I want to view a community page with rating system and sort by too, so I may look at top-rated submissions over time.
+- As a user, I want to view a community page with rating system and sort by too, so I may look at top-rated submissions over time.
-- [Stretch Goal] As a user, I want a personal account page, so I may edit my username and/or password credentials.
+- As a user, I want a personal account page, so I may edit my username and/or password credentials.
-- [Stretch Goal] As a user, I want to use Google Account, so I can log in without create a new account and use my existing Google account.
+- As a user, I want to use Google Account, so I can log in without create a new account and use my existing Google account.
-- [Stretch Goal] As a user, I want to export workout days to create events in my Google Calendar, so I may have my schedule with my workout plan.
+- As a user, I want to export workout days to create events in my Google Calendar, so I may have my schedule with my workout plan.

-## Technical Architecture
-- Java, JPA
-- MySQL
-- JavaScript, Bootstrap

 ## Technical Challenges
 - Creating custom user registration and login.
+- Designing database schema to scale in future implementations.
+- Keeping code DRY on front-end without a framework.

 ## Lessons Learned
-- Project management, therefore I can complete tasks in easier and more manageable items
+- Project management, therefore I can complete tasks in easier, smaller and more manageable items.
+- Appreciating unit testing as Test Driven Development.
+- I should have prioritized MVP goals before experimenting with stretch goals.